nathanielvarona/pritunl-client-github-action/README.md

 ```

 > [!TIP]
-> Kindly check the GitHub Action workflow file [connection-tests-manual-readme-example.yml](./.github/workflows/connection-tests-manual-readme-example.yml) for the readme example manual test.
+> See a working example of manual connection control in our [connection-tests-manual-readme-example.yml](./.github/workflows/connection-tests-manual-readme-example.yml) for the readme example manual test.

 ## Working with Pritunl Profile File

-The Pritunl Client CLI won't allow us to load profiles from the plain `ovpn` file, and GitHub doesn't have a feature to upload binary files such as the `tar` archive file for the GitHub Actions Secrets.

-To store Pritunl Profile to GitHub Secrets, maintaining the raw state of the `tar` archive file format, we need to convert it to `base64` text file format.
+The Pritunl Client CLI requires a specific file format, and GitHub has limitations on uploading binary files.
+To store the Pritunl Profile in GitHub Secrets, we need to convert the `tar` archive file to a `base64` text file format.

-### Here are the four steps
+### Four Easy Steps

+#### 1. Obtain the Profile File
-#### 1. Download the `Profile File` from the `User Profile Page` or obtain it from your `Infrastructure Team`.

-_If the `Infrastructure Team` provided you with a `tar` file, proceed to `Step 2`._
+Download the `Profile File` from the User `Profile Page` or obtain it from your `Infrastructure Team`.
+If you receive a `tar` file, proceed to `Step 2`.

 ```bash
 curl -sSL https://vpn.domain.tld/key/a1b2c3d4e5.tar -o ./pritunl.profile.tar
 ```

+#### 2. Convert to Base64

-#### 2. Convert your Pritunl Profile File from `tar` archive file format to `base64` text file format.
+Convert the Pritunl Profile File from `tar` archive file format to `base64` text file format.

 ```bash
 base64 --wrap 0 ./pritunl.profile.tar > ./pritunl.profile.base64
 ```

+#### 3. Copy the Base64 Data

-#### 3. Copy the data from `base64` text file format.
+Copy the contents of the base64 text file format.

 ```bash
 # For macOS: